bia-technologies/lowkiq/README.md

 end
 ```

 Note: In Rails 7, the worker files wouldn't be loaded by default in the initializers since they are managed by the `main` autoloader.
-It can be initialized by:
+To solve this, we can wrap setting the workers around the `to_prepare` configuration.

 ```ruby
 Rails.application.config.to_prepare do